Encourage and recognize the implementation of original and exemplary environmental initiatives by private marine companies.

 Note: Not applicable if the company operates only one eligible terminal or site.

 3.2.
-Implement an internal or external system for verifying the environmental compliance of all operations.
+Undergo an internal or external audit at least every 5 years to verify the environmental compliance of all operations.

 3.3.
-Actively participate in social and/or environmental community activities every year (e.g. shoreline clean-up operations, tree-planting campaigns, scholarships, educational activities, open-house, port days, etc.).
+Actively participate in social and/or environmental community activities every year (e.g. shoreline clean-up operations, tree-planting campaigns, scholarships, educational activities, open-house, etc.).

 Note: Active participation is defined as the provision of support by the participant, whether through financial means, human resources and/or material/equipment.